chijioke01/Quantcast-Internship-2022---Coding-Task-1/README.md

 ```
 ### commandLineTesting
 ```
-checks if command line arguments are properly written
+Checks if command line arguments are properly written
 ```
 ### fileTest
 ```
-checks if the file contains cookie data by checking the number of lines in the file
+Checks if the file contains cookie data by checking the number of lines in the file
 ```